SPHL: Storm can't switch gears against first-place Peoria

-The Quad City Storm were forced to make a quick pivot Friday evening.
+The Quad City Storm were forced to make a quick pivot Friday night.

-Originally scheduled to play last-place Vermilion County, the Storm instead welcomed league-leading Peoria Rivermen to Vibrant Arena at The Mark.
+Originally scheduled to play last-place Vermilion County, the Storm instead welcomed the SPHL-leading Peoria Rivermen to Vibrant Arena at The Mark.

 What became a chance to get a much-needed win became a much steeper uphill battle and the Storm fell 6-0, their third straight loss since beating Vermilion County 9-1 back on Jan.
 21.